bulva2/skyrama-private-server/README.md

 ## Known issues
 - Leaving the tutorial early causes bugs.
-- Lucky luggages pop-up each time even when there are no free spins.
+- Lucky luggages pop up each time, even when there are no free spins.
+- Inconsistent int usage in JSON data.
+Might cause issues later on when we switch to the database
 - (and a bunch more xD)

 ## List of quest task types
-This are all the types of tasks that can be in a quest.
+These are all the types of tasks that can be in a quest.
 Doing an unimplemented one will work in-game, but after refreshing all further progress on quests will be gone!
-The tutorial (as well as the mid-game "cargo tutorial") and most important other types are working.
+The tutorial (as well as the mid-game "cargo tutorial") and most important other types are working as well.

 - [x] BuyBay
 - [x] BuyLandsideBuilding